nogueiraantonio/dscpe-widget-property-editor/README.md

 Copy the `rootCA.pem` on the machine running the 3DDashboard.
 Stop the 3DDashboard.
 Open a terminal where the `rootCA.pem` file is located and run the following command (as administrator):

+> Make sure the JAVA_HOME is properly set!
+Else you will face an error like `keytool error: java.io.FileNotFoundException: /jre/lib/security/cacerts (No such file or directory)`

 ```bash
 keytool -import -trustcacerts -keystore $JAVA_HOME/jre/lib/security/cacerts -storepass changeit -alias Root -import -file rootCA.pem
 ```